Bound on the diameter of split metacyclic groups: Introduction

 where $k$ has order $\alpha$ in the group ${\mathbb Z}^{\times}_n$ of units.
 If $\alpha$ is even and $k^{\alpha/2} \equiv -1 \pmod{n}$, then

 \end{theorem*}

-Based on our observations, we believe that $\diam(G_{m,n,k}) \leq [m/2] + \wt(n, k; \alpha)$ should hold true, irrespective of the conditions on $(m,n,k,\alpha)$.
-As a direct application of our main result, we obtain an upper bound for the diameter of an arbitrary metacyclic groups (Corollary~\ref{cor:diam_bound_for_primes}).
+Based on our observations, we believe that $\diam(G_{m,n,k}) \leq [m/2] + \wt(n, k; \alpha)$ should hold true, irrespective of the conditions on $m,\,n,\,k$, and $\alpha$.
+As a direct application of our main result, we obtain an upper bound for the diameter of an arbitrary metacyclic group (Corollary~\ref{cor:diam_bound_for_primes}).